 - Find the common ground between you and your prospect;

-- Keep it short and sweet: start with a joke, move onto the important content, and end on a laughing matter
+- Keep it short and sweet: start with a joke, move on to the important content, and end with a laughing matter

 create different types of material depending on the age, industry, and specialization of every prospect you speak with.

 What Jon Selig is saying is funny salespeople are made, not born so you can become one with a little bit of work and practice.